redbubble/finch-template/README.md

 # Deployment

-Deployment is to Heroku, which can be done using:
+This repository is set up for deployment to Heroku, which can be done using:

 ```
-$ ./deploy
+$ git push heroku master
 ```

 Before you do though, there is a one-off setup for deployment.